sevifinance/Sevi-Docs/src/pages/termsConditions.md

 3.10 You authorize us to store your ID and phone number details on our systems.
 We will use this information to authorize future payments under these Terms.
 You may manage your profile and details through the Sevi app.
 Data that has already been verified cannot be altered unless the new data is verified again by Sevi.

 3.11 If you and the Seller cancel your purchase during the Period, we will cancel any remaining payments and pay back to your Sevi Account any amounts we have taken and are refunded to us by the Seller.
 Any part returns and refunded to us by the Seller will reduce your outstanding balance.
 Any cancellation or refunds after the Period is the responsibility of the Seller and therefore between you and the Seller.
-In this case no interest nor fees paid to Sevi are refunded.
+In this case no interest paid to Sevi are refunded.

 3.12 You are responsible for being able to receive SMS messages sent by Sevi through our SMS service provider Africa’s Talking or any replacement service provider.
 Missed messages can never be an excuse for paying late.